Karios Forge - User Guide

 • Hardware sections shown include device information, location information, network interfaces, storage devices, and other inventory items.

-• Node details header actions include Unprovision for lifecycle reset workflow.
+• Node details header actions include Unprovision (returns the node to Ready).

 What you can do from this screen: